mirage/ptt/README.md

 # PTT - Poste, Télégraphe et Téléphone

+**NOTE**: this repository is obsolete.
+If you would like to follow more about ptt, you should check https://github.com/robur-coop/ptt.
+It's a complete rewrite with our new TCP/IP stack and our Miou scheduler.

 `ptt` is a suit of tools to deploy a full SMTP service.
 The current available design is: